Gray Matter (video game): Development and release

 Gray Matter was originally announced in 2003 as Project Jane-J and slated for release in 2004.
 The game was put on hold in 2004 and later revived by a German publisher Anaconda in 2006 for release in 2007 and then 2008.
 In 2008, development was moved from Hungarian Tonuzaba to French Wizarbox, delaying the game further.
 The game was released in Germany on 12 November 2010 and in Spain on 19 November, and was released in North America and Europe in February 2011 and in Australia in March.

 A Wii version of the game was tentatively planned but never produced.

 The collector's edition includes a metal game box, a CD with the game soundtrack (score and songs by Robert Holmes), a deck with Gray Matter playing cards, 5 exclusive postcards with artwork from the game, and a double-sided poster.
 This edition is available only in German.

 Reception

-The PC version received above-average reviews according to the review aggregation website Metacritic.
+The PC version received "mixed or average reviews" according to the review aggregation website Metacritic.
 Adventure Classic Gaming said of the same PC version, "For the rest of gamers who opt to evaluate this game on its own merits, Gray Matter is a game that can easily measure up against the best of what the genre can offer.
 Gray Matter succeeds not because of its pedigree but because of what it can deliver."
 Most of the criticisms of the game are directed at the quality of the cutscenes, which are considered out of keeping with the quality of the rendered graphics.
 Official Xbox Magazine UK gave the Xbox 360 version an unfavorable review, criticising the clunky interference and "patronising" depiction of England.
 The A.V.
 Club praised the puzzles and writing of the PC version and called it "the best traditional adventure game in a decade".